mariuszwaszkuc/bigpharma/README.md

-# 💊 Pharma Data Lakehouse ETL/ELT in Azure Synapse
+# 💊 Pharmaceutical Data Lakehouse: ETL and ELT in Azure Synapse Analytics

 This project implements an automated ETL/ELT pipeline in Azure Synapse Analytics for a pharmaceutical company Big Pharma XYZ operating in the EU.
 It standardizes data processing across multiple sources: ERP system, distributors, and pharmacy market sales.